wintermute-cell/memmori/README.md

 # memmori
 This reminder uses the average life expectancy of 75 years to calculate and
-visualize the time passed and and the time remaining until death.
+visualize both, time passed and and time remaining, until death.
 It is written in C, using the ncurses library for graphics.